jeanyang0519/AtomLeapAssessment/README.md

 ```

 ## Note
-I completed this assessement in the time limit of 3 hours.
-Before coding, I created a scratch sheet listing out the subjectives and decisions to make for this project.
+I created a scratch sheet listing out the subjectives and decisions to make for this project.
 You can find the scratch sheet [here](https://docs.google.com/document/d/1XcTrJzLXVQvyWnP7jcv6protQ2QRAoEjc4RoObAlUY4/edit?usp=sharing).